 The constellation name means The Warrior .
 The constellation is one of the original constellations that was devised by the Ancient Greco-Egyptian astronomer Ptolemy who lived between 90 A.D. and 168 A.D.

 There are 15 stars that make up the main constellation.
 The hipparcos satellite scanned and detailed 3381 stars.
 There are 135 stars that can be seen with the naked eye in the constellation on a very clear night sky.

 Hercules is not a member of the Zodiac group of twelve constellations that appear when the Sun sets.
 Hercules is a northern hemispheric constellation which means it can't be seen easily or at all from the southern hemisphere.

-The brightest star in Hercules is Kornephoros.
-There are 9 Extrasolar Planets (Exoplanets) in this constellation that are detailed on this site.
-The current largest star so far identified in the constellation of Hercules is Ras Algethi.
+There are 29 Extrasolar Planets (Exoplanets) in this constellation that are detailed on this site.
+There is a dedicated page for exoplanets in Hercules.
+The current largest star so far identified in the constellation of Hercules is Rasalgethi.

 The caveat of these stars are that they are catalogued on this site.
 If you know of a star that is nearer or further then do let me know in the comments and I'll add it to the site.
 The stars mentioned are from the Hipparcos catalogue or have been added because of their special status.